Affiliate of the Wilderness Medical Society

 First Aid training requirements vary across organizations.
 If you are using this course for employment purposes, we encourage you to check with your employer to see if it will meet your particular training requirements.
 We are also happy to provide access to this course for employers to gage if it fits their organization’s needs.

 No. Our state WFA courses are available to anyone, anywhere.
-These are merely designed to offer a wide array of options for terrain and environment.
-The portion of this course that includes the 1-hour Colorado topics is suited for anyone who has a general interest in high altitude and mountain medicine.
+The state options are designed to offer a wide variety of options for terrain and environment.
+The portion of this course that includes the 1-hour Florida topics is suited for anyone who has a general interest in marine, marshland, and tropical medicine.

 No. You only need to attend one Wilderness First Aid class, or watch the recording if you can’t make it.

 No. All ages are welcome to take the class and earn the certification.

 No. You can watch the WFA course or the recording without having the Zoom app or account.

 Yes.
 This course can be taken from anywhere in the world.